iishigami/NewsApp/README.md

 # NewsApp

-Simple news app made in UIKit to demonstrate API connection.
+News app made in UIKit to demonstrate API connection.